HighDiceRoller/icepool/README.md

 ## JupyterLite notebooks

 See this [JupyterLite distribution](https://highdiceroller.github.io/icepool/notebooks/lab/index.html) for a collection of interactive, editable examples.
+These include mechanics from published games, StackExchange, Reddit, and academic papers.

 ## Web applications